dmytrovoytko/ml-churn-prediction/README.md

 4. **Go to the prediction service directory** `prediction_service`
 5. The app works in docker container, **you don't need to install packages locally to test it**.
 6. Only if you want to develop the project locally, you can run `pip install -r requirements.txt` (project tested on python 3.11/3.12).
+7. If you want to rerun [Jupyter notebook](/churn-prediction-3.ipynb) you will probably need to install packages using `requirements.txt` which contains all required libraries with their versions.

 ### :arrow_forward: Train model